31 Aug Single-Car Crashes: Are They Always the Driver’s Fault?

 Moreover, most single driver accidents are caused by the person driving the vehicle in question.
 Perhaps they made a driving mistake.
 Or crashed due to distracted driving.
 Maybe they were drinking.

-Because of these things, it’s easy to simply assume that the dead teen is the one to blame for the crash – but what if they weren’t?
+Because of these things, it’s easy to simply assume that the driver is the one to blame for the crash – but what if they weren’t?

 In Florida, if you are involved in a one-vehicle accident, it is not automatically your fault in every circumstance.
 Sometimes it may be due to another’s negligence, and if this is the case, you may be able to recover damages from them.
 Today we’ll explain the ways a single car crash may not be your fault and how you can get help if you have been injured.